NOT ACCEPTED at the Recycling Depot

 - pressure-treated wood – bring to transfer station (landfill).
 Metro Vancouver implemented a Clean Wood Disposal Ban in 2015, but it doesn’t include pressure-treated or painted wood.

-- reusable clothing, toys, books & furniture – donate to charity
+- reusable toys & furniture – donate to charity

 - medicine – pills & liquid medicine can be returned for no charge at pharmacies